Alisha Adkins is an author with a burning interest in Japanese culture. She has lived and worked in Japan.

 There is a growing ideological conflict between Japan’s religious beliefs and its modern, materialist society.
-In few places in the world do so many values and traditions of the past coexist alongside the ideas and practices of the present.
-The persisting contradiction between old an new, tradition and modernity, is a defining characteristic of present-day Japan.
+In few places in the world do so many past values and traditions coexist alongside the present ideas and practices.
+The persisting contradiction between old and new, tradition and modernity, is a defining characteristic of present-day Japan.
 This chasm between old-world tradition and new-world lifestyle is not without repercussions, effectively creating a schism in the modern Japanese psyche.
-Japanese beliefs and lifestyles grow increasingly more difficult to mesh, resulting in internal confusion and isolation.
+Japanese beliefs and lifestyles become increasingly difficult to mesh, resulting in internal confusion and isolation.

 Religion in Japan

-In Japan today, religion is freely practiced and, at least in small numbers, a multitude of religions are present.
+In Japan today, religion is freely practiced, and, at least in small numbers, a multitude of religions are present.
 The religious beliefs of Japan’s populace breakdown to 91% Shinto, 72% Buddhist, and 13% other (less than 1% is Christian).
-Although in the West religious faiths are viewed as mutually exclusive, in Japan it is common for a person to adopt beliefs from more than one theology.
-The majority of the population therefore is both Buddhist and Shinto.
-Both of these faiths center upon nonmaterial, group values.
-Buddhism stresses oneness; people are not isolated, but are instead part of a network of souls.
+Although religious faiths are viewed as mutually exclusive in the West, in Japan, it is common for a person to adopt beliefs from more than one theology.
+The majority of the population, therefore, is both Buddhist and Shinto.
+Both of these faiths center upon nonmaterial group values.
+Buddhism stresses oneness; people are not isolated but are instead part of a network of souls.
 Buddhists traditionally eschew material possessions and strive to reach nirvana, becoming one with the universal spirit and thus throwing off the yoke of their individual identities.
-Similarly, Shinto beliefs hold that all things possess spirits; Shinto stresses the importance of nature and ancestral bonds.
+Similarly, Shinto believes that all things possess spirits; Shinto stresses the importance of nature and ancestral bonds.
 A nationalistic religion, it too values the group over the individual.
-Buddhist and Shinto beliefs fuse well with one another and, since they have coexisted for more than 1,500 years, much cross-fertilization has occurred between the two religions, resulting in what is often referred to as “Ryobu-Shinto,” or “Double Shinto.”
+Buddhist and Shinto beliefs fuse well with one another, and since they have coexisted for more than 1,500 years, much cross-fertilization has occurred between the two religions, resulting in what is often referred to as “Ryobu-Shinto,” or “Double Shinto.”
 However, many unique traits still separate the two.

 Japan is a nation widely associated with the practice of “cultural borrowing.”
-The Japanese have liberally borrowed culture traits from their geographic neighbors (particularly China) over the course of their history, adapting the traits that suited them while always altering them to make them distinctly Japanese.
-In this way, the Japanese have acquired many of their defining culture traits, including one of their major religions.
+The Japanese have liberally borrowed cultural traits from their geographic neighbors (particularly China) over the course of their history, adapting the traits that suited them while always altering them to make them distinctly Japanese.
+In this way, the Japanese have acquired many of their defining cultural traits, including one of their major religions.
 Buddhism arrived in Japan in the sixth century.
-Although it originated in India, Buddhism came to Japan via China and Korea, so much of the religion retained a distinctive Chinese flair (as evidenced still today in the architecture, decoration, and the style of the representations of Buddha and the bodhisattvas found of in many Pure Land temples throughout Japan).
-The Japanese embraced Buddhism and, by the eighth century, had absorbed the religion so readily into their own culture that it took on a national character and its far-flung roots were all but forgotten.
+Although it originated in India, Buddhism came to Japan via China and Korea, so much of the religion retained a distinctive Chinese flair (as evidenced still today in the architecture, decoration, and the style of the representations of Buddha and the bodhisattvas found in many Pure Land temples throughout Japan).
+By the eighth century, the Japanese embraced Buddhism and absorbed the religion so readily into their own culture that it took on a national character, and its far-flung roots were all but forgotten.

 1. do not harm any living thing